s-boris/WTT-Bridge/README.md

     ```

-3. Install the libraries:
+3. Install the dependencies (You should also run this after every update of WTT):

     ```bash
     sudo pip3.6 install -r requirements.txt

     ```

 4. Check the next section on how to setup your config file.
-When you're done you can start the bot with:
+When you're done you can start WTT with:

      ```bash
     python3.6 run.py